 To find out if someone is located in one of Colorado’s four federal prisons, the person looking for information can use the free online Federal Bureau of Prisons Inmate Locator.
 With this tool, the search can be done by either name or BOP number.

-Sex offender registries exist at both the state and federal level.
+Sex offender registries exist at both the state and federal levels.
 On the state level, the resource to check is the Colorado Bureau of Investigation’s sex offender’s list.
 This list includes sexually violent predators, multiple predators, people convicted of felony sex offenses, and offenders who have failed to register.
 It does not include sex offenders convicted of misdemeanors or juveniles.

 By clicking “Search” on the top dropdown menu, the person seeking information can search by name or by map (county, zip code, or street).
 Additionally, the site lists the Top 100 Most Wanted Colorado Sex Offender Fugitives.